Last updated on May 3rd, 2025 at 11:59 am

 Since 2011, large accumulations of Sargassum have occurred every year in the Caribbean Sea, Gulf of Mexico, and tropical Atlantic, but the amount can vary from year to year.

-The presence of Sargassum occurs over large areas from the tropical Atlantic in the east, to the Gulf of Mexico in the west, approximately 5,000 kilometers from the eastern tropical Atlantic to the west off the Mexican coast in the Caribbean Sea.
+The presence of Sargassum occurs over large areas from the tropical Atlantic to the Caribbean Sea and the Gulf of Mexico.

 Greetings Bob, I wanted to draw your attention to a news program from today about the Sargassum Seaweed.
 According to WEAR NEWS, FAU has determined the bacteria vibrio is found in the seaweed.
 This bacteria is the dominant cause of death in humans from the marine environment.
 I am planning a trip to John Penningcamp State Park in a couple of weeks and was looking forward to snorkeling.
 Now I’m not sure it would be a good idea.
 I have Cancer so I have to be vigilant about such issues.
 Thoughts?
 Cheers, Susan